TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Method

-\textbf{Motivation.} Motivated by the technical challenge i) of the label level in Sec.~\ref{sec:tech_challenge}, the stochastic label mapping (SLM) module and pseudo-label based relabeling (RL) module are proposed to solve the problem of the one-to-many mappings from the source domain to the target domain classes.
-Motivated by the technical challenge ii) of the label level in Sec.~\ref{sec:tech_challenge}, the bilateral mixed sampling (BMS) module is proposed to unify the consistent and inconsistent taxonomy classes for the target domain.
+\textbf{Motivation.} Motivated by the technical challenge i) of the label level in Sec.~\ref{sec:tech_challenge}, the stochastic label mapping (SLM) and pseudo-label based relabeling (RL) module are proposed to solve the problem of the one-to-many mappings from the source domain to the target domain classes.
+Motivated by the technical challenge ii) of the label level in Sec.~\ref{sec:tech_challenge}, the bilateral mixed sampling (BMS) module is proposed to unify the consistent and inconsistent taxonomy classes and augment the few-shot supervision for the target domain.
 Motivated by the technical challenge of the image level in Sec.~\ref{sec:tech_challenge}, the contrastive learning (CT/UCT) module is proposed to train the domain-invariant but class-discriminative features.

-\textbf{Training Strategy.} The whole framework adopts pseudo-label based self-training strategy.
-Following the self-training structure of \cite{tranheden2021dacs,olsson2021classmix}, there are two components of our framework, namely a semantic segmentation network $\cF_{\theta}$ and a mean-teacher network $\cF_{\theta^\prime}$.
-The semantic segmentation network $\cF_{\theta}$ is used to output the predicted semantic map.
+\textbf{Training Strategy.} The whole framework adopts the pseudo-label based self-training strategy.
+Following the self-training structure of \cite{olsson2021classmix}, there are two components of our framework, namely a student network $\cF_{\theta}$ and a mean-teacher network $\cF_{\theta^\prime}$, which are both semantic segmentation networks.
+The student network $\cF_{\theta}$ is used to backpropagate the gradients and update $\theta$ according to the training loss.
 The pseudo-labels $\tilde{\y}^{u} = \cF_{\theta^\prime}(\x^{u})$ are generated by the mean-teacher network $\cF_{\theta^\prime}$ by feeding the unlabeled target sample $\x^{u}$.
-The parameters $\theta^\prime$ are the exponential moving average of the parameters $\theta$ during the optimization process, which is proven to bring more stable prediction \citep{tarvainen2017mean} during training.
+The parameters $\theta^\prime$ are the exponential moving average of the parameters $\theta$ during the optimization process, which is proven to bring more stable training~\cite{tranheden2021dacs,tarvainen2017mean}.
+During inference, the mean-teacher network $\cF_{\theta^\prime}$ is used to output the final segmentation map.

 \textbf{Framework Overview.} The framework overview is shown in Fig.~\ref{fig:framework}.
 The SLM and RL modules (Sec.~\ref{sec:lr}) are used to map inconsistent taxonomy class labels $\y^s$ in the source domain to target-domain class labels $\tilde{\y}^s$.
 Then in order to unify the label spaces, the source domain sample $(\x^s, \tilde{\y}^s)$ and the few-shot/partially labeled target domain sample $(\x^{t_j}, \y^{t_j})$ is cut and mixed with the unlabeled target domain sample and corresponding pseudo-label $(\x^u, \tilde{\y}^u)$, to synthesize the sample $(\hat{\x}^u, \hat{\y}^u)$ through the BMS module (Sec.~\ref{sec:bms}).
 In this way, the synthesized sample $(\hat{\x}^u, \hat{\y}^u)$ is a cross-domain mixed sample and covers the consistent taxonomy class from $(\x^s, \tilde{\y}^s)$ and inconsistent taxonomy class from $(\x^{t_j}, \y^{t_j})$.
 The CT/UCT module (Sec.~\ref{sec:uct}) is further utilized on the $(\hat{\x}^u, \hat{\y}^u)$ to train the domain-invariant and class-discriminative features using pixel-wise contrastive learning.
 All the modules are thus employed together in a single framework.
 Next, we detail individual components.